Nblh Tops 24 Hour Trading Volume of $13,873.64 (NBLH)

-Nblh (NBLH) traded flat against the US dollar during the 1-day period ending at 0:00 AM E.T. on April 5th.
-One Nblh token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Nblh has a total market cap of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last day.
-During the last seven days, Nblh has traded flat against the US dollar.
+Nblh (NBLH) traded flat against the US dollar during the 1 day period ending at 16:00 PM E.T. on April 12th.
+One Nblh token can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
+Nblh has a total market capitalization of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last day.
+In the last week, Nblh has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.